 Helping Students

 We know that helping students is not just a job requirement for Idaho State University faculty and staff, but it is also a passion.
 Watching students learn and grow and getting to be a part of their journey is an amazing opportunity.
-Unfortunately there will be times when students run into barriers that will keep them from being successful academically and personally.
-The following resources may be of help when you are working with students who are struggling.
+Unfortunately, there will be times when students run into barriers that will keep them from being successful academically and/or personally.
+The following information may be of help when you are working with students who are struggling.

 Students With a Difficult Situation